Survival coping mechanisms

 - Unhealthy coping skills

-Why is coping (and awareness of it) important?
+Why is coping (and awareness of it) important in survival situations?

 Coping should be as core to your survival strategy as procuring food or water because you will be coping on an everyday basis.
 Coping mechanisms can be either conscious or subconscious, which means we cope without really knowing we’re doing it.